Awakened Men's Retreat March 23-25th 2018

 We encourage you to bring an attitude of curiosity, playfulness and willingness to look wholeheartedly at yourself.
 This will be supported by a community atmosphere of trust, openness and an encouragement to recognize the freedom of the heart.

-What people say about my retreats
+What others say about my retreats

 The power, happiness and relief you feel from honesty, authenticity, and opening your heart